- Racers will compete within the age, gender, division and discipline in which they qualified.

 - The winner of each age and gender category within each division and discipline will win a National Championship Title!

-- Competitors who win a National Title will be invited to compete in Sunday's "Nature Valley NASTAR Race of Champions" in a winner-take-all race in one of four disciplines
+- Competitors who win a National Title will be invited to compete in Saturday's Race of Champions in a winner-take-all race in one of four disciplines

 - Female Alpine